anthonyjoeseph/react-fp-ts-router/README.md

 The `Task` returned by `setInterceptable` uses a [`setState` callback](https://reactjs.org/docs/react-component.html#setstate) to ensure `interceptable` is updated before it resolves.

 While it may be annoying to have to invoke this task every time you want to use `setInterceptable`, it forces you to consider its runtime asynchronicity at compile time.
-As we have seen, it can be dangerous to think of `setInterceptable` as synchronous.
+As we have seen, it can be dangerous to think of `setInterceptable` as synchronous in relation to navigation.

 ## Can I have more than one router in my app?